The Climate and Sustainability Ambassadors

 What We Do:

 The Office of Sustainability Administration Hub proudly sponsors the Climate and Sustainability Ambassadors.
-An initiative started by Dr. Ryan Fogt in the spring of 2019 alongside the launch of the Sustainable Administration Hub.
+The Ambassadors are an initiative started by Dr. Ryan Fogt in the spring of 2019 alongside the launch of the Sustainable Administration Hub.

 The Ambassadors spend Fall semester participating, promoting, and hosting events on campus promoting a more sustainable Ohio University.